 The number one research activity to kick off is a review of your estate design guidelines and covenants.
 Generally they include a series of requirements together with some design tips and a list of local specialists you may like to consult.

 The type of guidelines they might include relate to,

-- Promoting biodiversity (using native plants to create food or habitat for other native species such as butterflies
+- Promoting biodiversity (using native plants to create food or habitat for other native species such as butterflies and birds)

 - Supporting water conservation